 From Mijas Pueblo, you can also go up to the mountain top, a climb of 500 meters.
 From the top you have views to Malaga, Benalmadena and Fuengirola.
 On a clear day you can also see all the way to Gibraltar and Africa.

-One of the nices places to hire a car in Fuengorola is Rent a Car rios, where you get a bottle of wine whenever you hire a car.
-Read more...
+One of the nicest places to hire a car in Fuengirola is Rent a Car Rios, where you get a bottle of wine when you hire a car.
+Read more...www.renfe.com

 Spaniards love a good party and there are many opportunities to partying in Spain.
-Any decent town in Spain has a so called feria, ie a city feast.
-Fuengirola is home to two annual ferias!
+Any decent town in Spain has a so called Feria, i.e. a city Fair.
+Fuengirola is home to two annual Ferias!

 The international feria - Feria de los Pueblos is held in April/May.
 Many of the nationalities living in Fuengirola have their own Caseta, a stand inside the small bars on the Fiar Ground, which serves traditional food and drink from each country, and there are also music and dance performances to enjoy.
-This annual event attracts some 800,000 visitors from all over Spain and Europe.
-See images and videos from the Feria de los Pueblos...
+This annual event attracts some 900,000 visitors from all over Spain and Europe.
+Read more about Feria de los Pueblos here...

 Midsummer's Eve is the day the Spaniards regard as the beginning of a new year, and is of course duly celebrated.
-It's a huge beach party with barbeque, drinks, dancing and singing and everybody is invited.
-At 2400 all Spaniards walk backwards into the water while they wish for something for the new year.
-In addition, there is a huge fireworks in the harbour that an be seen along the entire beach.
+It's a huge beach party with barbecue, drinks, dancing and singing and everybody is invited.
+At 2400 all Spaniards are walking backwards into the water while they are wishing for something for the new year.
+In addition, there is a huge fireworks display in the harbour that an be seen along the entire beach.

-In addition there is a number of smaller festivals during the months of June to September: The City Festival in June with a lot of concerts, the medieval festival in August, the tapas festival in August and Virgen del Carmen in July, to mention a few.
+In addition there is a number of smaller festivals during the months of June to September: The City Festival in June with a lot of concerts, the medieval festival in August, the tapas festival in August, the Beer Festival and Virgen del Carmen in July, to mention a few.

-Fuengirola also has the largest street market on the entire Costa del Sol.
-There you can buy everything between heaven and earth like jewelry, clothing, shoes, belts, fruits and so on.
+Fuengirola also has the largest street market on the Costa del Sol, where you can buy everything between heaven and earth like jewellery, clothes, shoes, belts, fruits and so on.
 The market is held every Tuesday at the Fair ground.
 In addition, there is a second hand market every Saturday at the fair ground, and a smaller street market every Sunday next to the mosque.